For businesses selling physical products, the buying journey is relatively straightforward.

 4. Structure your support team for efficiency and consistency.

-We’re going to look at two examples of real-life support processes to illustrate how best practice can be achieved.
+We'll look at two examples of real-life support processes to illustrate how best practices can be achieved.
 Both approaches mirror the level-one and level-two structure we discussed above.
 We'll use each example to focus on a different level.

 Level One: Process Street generalists learn the job by doing the job.